Exact Lagrangian immersions with a single double point

 This is a Fredholm map of index $2+2n-4n=2-2n$.
 Consider the preimage of the product of $0$-sections and the subset of $L\times J^{2}(L)$ over $\Delta_L$ with first derivative component in $J^{2}(L)$ equal to $0$.
 Generically the solution space has dimension $2-2n+2n=2$.
 The $2$-dimensional automorphism group $G_1$ acts on the holomorphic component and it follows that $\NN_{0}$ is a transversely cut out $0$-manifold.
 For the statement on the second derivative we consider instead the inverse image of the product of $0$-sections and the subset of $L\times J^{2}(L)$ over $\Delta_L$ with both first and second derivative equal to $0$.
-Here the formal dimension equals $2-n$ and we conclude that the locus is generically empty, as claimed. \end{proof}
+Here the formal dimension equals $2-n$ and we conclude that the locus is generically empty, as claimed.
+A similar transversality argument shows that $\pr_{2}|_{\NN_{0}}$ is an embedding. \end{proof}

 Similarly, define

 The corresponding result in this situation is the following:

 \begin{Lemma} For a generic Hamiltonian and almost complex structure such that Lemmas \ref{Lem:tvmdli} and \ref{Lem:fiberprod2} hold, $\TT_0$ is a transversely cut out $1$-manifold.
 Furthermore, for any $\xi=((u_1,\zeta),u_2)\in\TT_0$, the second derivative of $u_2$ at the marked point satisfies $d^{(2)}u_2(1)\ne 0$. \end{Lemma}